Have you ever wondered about the quality of the data you input into your lead scoring system?

 - Not a good fit for what you offer

 There is sometimes a misconception that more is better for leads.
 That’s where the concept of data quality comes into play.

 While the volume of leads generated may look good on your quarterly review slides, the truth is that if you can’t programmatically qualify these leads because the quality of the data collected is not consistent (or the data is just flat out missing), then the lead is all for nothing.

-But how you can make sure that this doesn’t happen?
+But how can you make sure that this doesn’t happen?